-With this in mind, may not be able to access every Tweet regarding a political event.
-A possible solution is for Political Tweets Librarians to work alongside information sources who can identify and thereby promptly provide appropriate hashtags related to specific political events.
-These individuals leaders or members of the political groups involved in the event, or more likely media representatives.
-Journalists and news broadcasters tend to have knowledge of ongoing political events.
-Political Tweets Librarians collaborating with media members will benefit from being updated consistently with news,.
+With this in mind, Librarians may not be able to access every Tweet regarding a given political event.
+A possible solution is for Political Tweets Librarians to work alongside information sources who they can publicly identify and thereby promptly provide appropriate hashtags related to specific political events.
+These individuals could be leaders or members of the political groups involved in the event, or more likely media representatives.
+Journalists and news broadcasters, for example, tend to have intimate knowledge of ongoing political events.
+While sharing their own knowledge of how and when to crawl Twitter feeds, Political Tweets Librarians collaborating with media members will benefit from being updated consistently with news,.

 There are two sides to every story and an issue associated with media collaboration is potential bias.
-To obtain a balanced political Tweets collection, must also crawl the web for all possible data about political events.
-They must look at all sides of a story, including collecting data from international (e.g. external to the political event’s participants).
-Achieving an appropriately balanced Tweets collection can be very time consuming, especially if there is a limited number of harvesting, curating, and archiving Tweets from political events.
-Not only do Political Tweets Librarians need to crawl the and Twitter at least every three days for hashtags about political events (Antracoli et al., 2014; S. Li & N. Worby, personal communication, January 29, 2015), they must collect data from every angle of the situation.
+To obtain a balanced political Tweets collection, Librarians must also crawl the web for all possible data about political events.
+They must look at all sides of a story, including collecting data from international authors (e.g. external to the political event’s participants).
+Achieving an appropriately balanced Tweets collection can be very time consuming, especially if there is a limited number of Librarians harvesting, curating, and archiving Tweets from political events.
+Not only do Political Tweets Librarians need to crawl the Web and Twitter at least every three days for hashtags about political events (Antracoli et al., 2014; S. Li & N. Worby, personal communication, January 29, 2015), but also they must collect data from every angle of the situation.

 In order to save time, a proposed solution is for the Political Tweets Librarians to collaborate with other academic institutions, either internal or external.
-For example, Robarts Library at the University of Toronto relies primarily on two to crawl the for Tweets relating to political events. have suggested that they could potentially reach out to other Tweet archivists from other institutions to help with curating and archiving Tweets from Hong Kong.
-This situation would allow them to spend more time crawling the for other political events, rather than endlessly searching for possible hashtags and perspectives of the same political event (S. Li & N. Worby, personal communication, January 29, 2015).
+For example, Robarts Library at the University of Toronto relies primarily on two Librarians to crawl the Web for Tweets relating to political events.
+To save time and effort and put fresh eyes on the subject, the University of Toronto Librarians have suggested that they could potentially reach out to other Tweet archivists from other institutions to help with curating and archiving Tweets from Hong Kong, for example.
+This situation would allow them to spend more time crawling the Web for other political events, rather than endlessly searching for possible hashtags and perspectives of the same political event (S. Li & N. Worby, personal communication, January 29, 2015).
 Lastly, it is possible that there may be limited information on how to search and curate specific social media.
 The guidelines provided will prepare future Political Tweets Librarian to harvest and curate Tweets.